Mindinventory/sliver_bar_chart/README.md

 <a href="https://pub.dev/packages/sliver_bar_chart"><img src="https://img.shields.io/pub/v/sliver_bar_chart?color=as&label=sliver_bar_chart&logo=as1&logoColor=blue&style=social"></a>
 <a href="https://github.com/Mindinventory/sliver_bar_chart"><img src="https://img.shields.io/github/stars/Mindinventory/sliver_bar_chart?style=social" alt="MIT License"></a>

-A package that supports Bar Chart in a Flutter Sliver.
-This Package allow us to add Bar Chart in Sliver and its set a Bar Chart as a Header on Slivers Scroll.
+It is Sliver component.
+Bar chart work with sliver animation on expand and collapse.
+It is an independent component that allows you to set data for the chart with the configuration of Sliver.

 ## Key Features

-* easy way to add Bar Chart in a Sliver.
+* easy way to add bar chart in a Sliver.
-* used to set a Bar Chart as a Sliver Header.
+* used to set a bar chart as a Sliver Header.

 # Preview